Indian Volunteers in the Wehrmacht in WWII

 Ausbildungs und Betreutungsstab (Training & Maintenance Staff) formed 27/4/43 then renamed on 7/7/43 as: Regiments-Stab (ind.)
 Infanterie Regiment 950

-Unlike British practice in the Indian Army, the constituent units of the Legion were all of mixed religion and regional nationality so that Moslems, Hindus, Sikhs, Jats, Rajputs, Marathas and Garhwalis all served side-by-side.
+Unlike British practice in the Indian Army, the constituent units of the Legions were all of the mixed religion and regional nationality so that Moslems, Hindus, Sikhs, Jats, Rajputs, Marathas, and Garhwalis all served side-by-side.
 Approximately two-thirds of the Legion’s members were Moslem and one-third Hindu.

-Officially the language of command was Hindi, but since many of the members of the Legion came from regions of India were Hindi was not widely spoken this was not always practical.
-In addition the German’s almost total inability to provide personnel who could speak any of the languages of the Indian subcontinent bedeviled their relationship with the Indian troops throughout it's existence and resulted in the Germans using English for most of their communications with the Indians.
-English (together with some broken German learnt over the years) was also often used between Indians of different linguistic backgrounds within the Legion.
-In this connection it is interesting to note that one of the interpreters employed by the Germans was Sonderführer Frank Chetwynd Becker, an Englishman born in England to an English mother and an British-naturalized but German-born father who was posted to the Indian Legion in July 1942.
-Difficulty with communication and German insensitivity in dealing with people of whose culture and customs they were largely ignorant led to the Legion suffering from poor discipline throughout its existence, and indeed led to the shooting by his own men of one of the Indian Legion’s most enthusiastic members, Unteroffizier Mohammed Ibrahim.
+Officially the language of command was Hindi, but since many of the members of the Legion came from regions of India where Hindi was not widely spoken this was not always practical.
+In addition, the German’s almost total inability to provide personnel who could speak any of the languages of the Indian subcontinent bedeviled their relationship with the Indian troops throughout its existence and resulted in the Germans using English for most of their communications with the Indians.
+English (together with some broken German learned over the years) was also often used between Indians of different linguistic backgrounds within the Legion.
+In this connection, it is interesting to note that one of the interpreters employed by the Germans was Sonderführer Frank Chetwynd Becker, an Englishman born in England to an English mother and a British-naturalized but German-born father who was posted to the Indian Legion in July 1942.
+Difficulty with communication and German insensitivity in dealing with people whose culture and customs they were largely ignorant led to the Legion suffering from poor discipline throughout its existence and indeed led to the shooting by his own men of one of the Indian Legion’s most enthusiastic members, Unteroffizier Mohammed Ibrahim.

-Axis reverses at Stalingrad and El Alamein at the end of 1942 made an attack into India by the European Axis powers appear an increasingly unlikely scenario. however, in the Far East the Japanese Army in Burma stood at the gates of India.
-Through the their ambassador in Berlin, General Oshima, Bose was named as leader of a Japanese sponsored Indian Government-in-exile and on 9th February 1943 Bose, his adjutant Dr. Habib Hassan and two officers of the Indian Legion left Kiel on the long-range (Type IX D1) submarine U-180 under the command of Fregattenkapitän Musenberg (which also contained blueprints of jet engines and various other German secret projects to help the Japanese war effort).
+Axis reverses at Stalingrad and El Alamein at the end of 1942 made an attack on India by the European Axis powers appear an increasingly unlikely scenario. however, in the Far East, the Japanese Army in Burma stood at the gates of India.
+Through their ambassador in Berlin, General Oshima, Bose was named as leader of a Japanese sponsored Indian Government-in-exile and on 9th February 1943 Bose, his adjutant Dr. Habib Hassan and two officers of the Indian Legion left Kiel on the long-range (Type IX D1) submarine U-180 under the command of Fregattenkapitän Musenberg (which also contained blueprints of jet engines and various other German secret projects to help the Japanese war effort).
 They transferred in rough seas to the Japanese submarine I-29 at a rendezvous near Madagascar and arrived at Sabang harbor on We Island off the northernmost tip of Japanese occupied Sumatra on 6th May 1943.
-Subsequently Bose traveled via Singapore to Tokyo for talks with the Japanese Government.
-In the wake of these successful negotiations he returned to his Japanese provided residence in Singapore where his aides had assembled other like-minded Indians to form the”Provisional Government of Free India”.
+Subsequently, Bose traveled via Singapore to Tokyo for talks with the Japanese Government.
+In the wake of these successful negotiations, he returned to his Japanese provided residence in Singapore where his aides had assembled other like-minded Indians to form the”Provisional Government of Free India”.
 Ultimately Bose came to lead a much larger Japanese sponsored “Indian National Army” (eventually of three divisions)which fought alongside the Japanese against the British 14th Army in Burma and in the extreme north-east of India.